 - And some other fungi

-Benefits of EM
+Benefits of effective microorganism

 EM, first of all, can be very cheap to make.
 It exists all around us on the foods we eat.
 Indeed, the microbes in one local area may be different from another local area.
 So it's recommended that we collect those native ones to best suit the local environment.

-Using EM in the garden can help add vitality back to old soil, prevent plants from diseases & shoo away undesirable insects, flies or pests.
+Using EM in the garden can help add vitality back to old worked-out soil, prevent plants from diseases & shoo away undesirable insects, flies or pests.
 There will be less excessive reliance on harmful chemical fertilizers.
 Growers will enjoy good bountiful crops.

 Share or pin this post!